Milwaukee Talks: Kay Yuspeh of Elite Sports Clubs

 Kay Yuspeh and her husband, Richard, bought their first club, The Highlander in Brookfield, in 1986.
 It was just a place to play tennis.
 But Kay Yuspeh knew that she wanted to grow it and make it much, much more.

 Today, Elite Sports Clubs has more than 400 employees and nearly 15,000 members across five locations in Brookfield, Mequon, Glendale and River Glen.
+And, just recently Yuspeh was named a Women of Influence from the Business Journal Serving Greater Milwaukee for the Entrepreneur category.

 I talked to Kay about fitness, elite, the future of wellness, the current state of racquetball and more.
 Enjoy this installment of Milwaukee Talks.